 After working at several veterinary clinics in the area, I decided to start my own house call practice in 2010.
 My goal in starting my own business is to provide quality veterinary care at home with minimal stress to my patients.
 I treat every one of my patients as if they were my own, and strive to give my patients the best care possible.
 In the event that the illness is beyond what I am able to care for in your home, I will ensure you are referred to a hospital that can continue to provide the best in care for your pet.

 I set out to become a Veterinarian because of my love for animals.
-Naturally, I have several pets of my own: my cat Lulu, two dogs (Katy-did a Shepherd/Husky Mix and Butterfly who is a Husky Mix), and a mustang that I adopted from the bureau of land management named Casper.
+Naturally, I have several pets of my own: Keechi (Australian Cattle Dog), Butternut (Husky Mix), two cats (Lulu and Yuki), and a mustang that I adopted from the bureau of land management named Casper.